zpl-c/zpl/README.md

 This method is used by us to develop ZPL as it contains all the development sources that are easy to modify and expand, but it is not suitable for vendoring.

+Please follow the [CONTRIBUTING.md](.github/CONTRIBUTING.md) guide to learn how to contribute to the project.

 # Table of Contents

 ZPL consists of modules that are packed to various distributions.
 By default, ZPL offers most of the modules from the go.